utaact5500/Tasks_Anthony_Timberman/Task2/README.md

 you don't want your process to be halted due to insufficient disk space.

-I then followed the process outlined by the Readme.md in the Dragonfly repo, please note that any unsuccesful downloading of prerequistes will prevent you from continuing so you will want ample disk storage on Ubuntu:
+I then cloned the repo on my virutal machine and followed the process outlined by the Readme.md in the Dragonfly repo, please note that any unsuccesful downloading of prerequistes will prevent you from continuing so you will want ample disk storage on Ubuntu.